A Technical Overview

 The content of the user and concealed tables can be pushed and pulled using the fossil config push and fossil config pull commands with the "user" and "email" as the AREA argument, but only if you have administrative privileges on the remote repository.

 2.2.5 Shunned Artifact List

 The set of canonical artifacts for a project - the global state for the project - is intended to be an append-only database.
 In other words, new artifacts can be added but artifacts can never be removed.
 But it sometimes happens that inappropriate content is mistakenly or maliciously added to a repository.
 The only way to get rid of the undesired content is to "shun" it.
-The "shun" table in the repository database records the SHA1 hash of all shunned artifacts.
+The "shun" table in the repository database records the hash values for all shunned artifacts.

 2.3 Checkout Databases

 Fossil allows a single repository to have multiple working checkouts.
 Each working checkout has a single database in its root directory that records the state of that checkout.
 The checkout database is named "_FOSSIL_" or ".fslckout".
 The checkout database records information such as the following: